MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-work-general-journals.md

 This function also works on filtered views.

-Any renumbering of document numbers will respect related applications, such as a payment application that has been made from the document on the journal line to a supplier account.
+Any renumbering of document numbers will respect related applications, such as a payment application that has been made from the document on the journal line to a vendor account.
 Accordingly, the **Applies-to ID** and **Applies-to Doc.
 No.** fields on the affected ledger entries may be updated.

 ### <a name="to-renumber-documents-in-journals"></a>To renumber documents in journals